mlstudios-ai/SecondSight-MLOps/docs/user_guide.md

 ###### Option 1 (Preferred): Upload via **Upload Base Dataset** task
 1. Clone the tasks and prefix with the agent name of your machine (any name will do as long as it is identifiable)
 2. Edit and set the `databset_url` value to your zip file location.
 This can be a URL (https://) or local file (file://{full_dataset_path})
+3. Edit and set the `output_dataset_name` value, defaults to `base_dataset`.
+This name is used to associate the dataset upload on the server.
-3. Right click on the cloned task and enqueue for execution.
+4. Right click on the cloned task and enqueue for execution.
 The upload should start
-4. Verify upload on dataset with name `base_dataset` on ClearML WebUI
+5. Verify upload on dataset with the output name or the default `base_dataset` on ClearML WebUI

 ###### Option 2 : Upload via pipeline parameter (Optional)
 By default, base dataset is assume to be uploaded via a task.
 This step will compelete without upload if `base_dataset_url` is not set, hence, skipping the step.
 To skip, omit setting value for `base_dataset_url`.

-To upload evaluation dataset via the pipeline, follow these instructions:
+To upload base dataset via the pipeline, follow these instructions:
 1. Set the `base_dataset_url` value to your zip file location.
 This can be a URL (https://) or local file (file://{full_dataset_path}).
-2. Click RUN to execute the pipeline NOTE: this will run the entire pipeline.
-Please enter all your desired parameter values before RUN.
+2. If `base_dataset_url` is set, the `base_dataset_name` must be set.
+This name is used to associate the dataset upload on the server.
+It is also used if `base_dataset_id` is not set in the  **Split Base Dataset** step to get the latest base dataset.

+##### *<u>STEP</u> 2: Split Base Dataset* (Optional)
+Depends on **Uploading Base Dataset**.
+This step need to be ran at least once to initialise the split dataset in the pipeline.
+After the first ru, the split dataset can be reused by omitting both of `base_dataset_id` and `base_dataset_name`.
+Without both parameters, the task will complete without execution, hence skipping the step.
+NOTE that `base_datset_id` will be overwritten if the **Split Base Dataset** task is executed with an output base dataset id.

+To split the base dataset for training, at lease set ONE of the following values:
+1. Set the `base_dataset_id` parameter to use a specific base dataset.
+If not set, it will get the latest from `base_dataset_name`.
+NOTE that if the base dataset is uploaded via pipeline, this step will be overwritting with the output of the previous task uplopad.
+2. Set the `split_val` and `split_test` for validation and test split in percentages.
+3. If `base_dataset_id` is set, the `split_dataset_name` must be set.
+This name is used to associate the dataset upload on the server.
+It is also used if `base_dataset_id` is not set in the **Model Training** step to get the latest split dataset.

+##### *<u>STEP</u> 3: Model Training*
+Depends on **Split Base Dataset**.
+This step can not be skipped and is the starting point of the default setting for the pipeline.

+To train the model:
+1. Set at least ONE of the parameters `model_dataset_id` for specific dataset set or `split_dataset_name` for latest version of `dataset` used the model to train from
+2. Set at least ONE of the parameters `model_id` for a specific model, `model_name` for the latest version of the model. e.g. `yolo11n`, or `model_variant` for variant of the model to be downloaded from Ultralytics repository.
+3. Set `hyps` values as a string for hyperparameters of the model `YOLO.train()` method.
+If not set, it will use the configs in the file `{model_variant}_hyps_config.yaml`.

 ##### *<u>STEP</u> 1.2: Upload Evaluation Dataset*

 ###### Option 1 (Preferred): Upload via **Upload Evaluation Dataset** task
 1. Clone the tasks and prefix with the agent name of your machine (any name will do as long as it is identifiable)
 2. Edit and set the `eval_databset_url` value to your zip file location.
 This can be a URL (https://) or local file (file://{full_dataset_path})
+3. Edit and set the `output_dataset_name` value, defaults to `eval_dataset`.
+This is name is used to associate the dataset upload on the server.
-3. Right click on the cloned task and enqueue for execution.
+4. Right click on the cloned task and enqueue for execution.
 The upload should start
-4. Verify upload on dataset with name `eval_dataset` on ClearML WebUI
+5. Verify upload on dataset with the output name or the default `eval_dataset` on ClearML WebUI

 ###### Option 2 : Upload via pipeline parameter (Optional)
 By default, eval dataset is assume to be uploaded via a task.
 This step will compelete without upload if `eval_dataset_url` is not set, hence, skipping the step.
 To skip, omit setting value for `eval_dataset_url`.

 To upload evaluation dataset via the pipeline, follow these instructions:
 1. Set the `eval_dataset_url` value to your zip file location.
 This can be a URL (https://) or local file (file://{full_dataset_path}).

-##### *<u>STEP</u> 2: Split Base Dataset* (Optional)
-Depends on **Uploading Base Dataset**.
-This step need to be ran at least once to initialise the split dataset in the pipeline.
-After the first ru, the split dataset can be reused by omitting both of `base_dataset_id` and `base_dataset_name`.
-Without both parameters, the task will complete without execution, hence skipping the step.

-To split the base dataset for training, at lease set ONE of the following values:
-1. NOTE that if the base dataset is uploaded via pipeline, this step will be overwritting with the output of the previous task uplopad.
-If previous step is skipped, set the `base_dataset_id` parameter to use a specific base dataset.
-This takes priority over `base_dataset_name`.
-2. Set the `base_dataset_name` to use the lastest version of the `base_dataset`.
-This will only be used if the previous upload tasks is skipped and `base_dataset_id` is not set.

-##### *<u>STEP</u> 3: Model Training*
-Depends on **Split Base Dataset**.
-This step can not be skipped and is the starting point of the default setting for the pipeline.

-To train the model:
-1. Set at lease ONE of the parameters `model_dataset_id` for specific dataset set or `model_dataset_name` for latest version of `dataset` used the model to train from
-2. Set at least ONE of the parameters `model_id` for a specific model, `model_name` for the latest version of the model. e.g. `yolo11n`, or `model_variant` for variant of the model to be downloaded from Ultralytics repository.
-3. Set `hyps` values as a string for hyperparameters of the model `YOLO.train()` method.
-If not set, it will use the configs in the file `{model_variant}_hyps_config.yaml`.
+2. If `eval_dataset_url` is set, the `eval_dataset_name` must be set.
+Default is `eval_dataset`.
+This name is used to associate the dataset upload on the server.
+It is also used if `eval_dataset_id` is not set in the **Model Evaluation** step to get the latest evaluation dataset.

 ##### *<u>STEP</u> 4: Model Evaluation*
 Depends on **Model Training** and **Upload Evaluation Dataset**.
 This step evaluates the newly trained model against the published model using the evaluation dataset to evaluate both models.

 To evaluate the newly trained model from the previous step:
-1. Set at leaset ONE of the parameters `eval_dataset_id` specific `eval_dataset`, or `eval_dataset_name` for the latest version of `eval_dataset`
+1. Set at leaset ONE of the parameters `eval_dataset_id` specific dataset, or `eval_dataset_name` for the latest version of dataset, defaults `eval_dataset`
 2. Set `eval_args` values as a string for input of the model `YOLO.val()` method.
 If not set, it will use the configs in the file `{model_variant}_eval_config.yaml`.

 ##### *<u>STEP</u> 5: Model Publishing*